alncat/opusTomo/README.md

 # prepare data <a name="preparation"></a>

 **Data Preparation Guidelines:**
-1. **Cryo-ET Dataset:** OPUS-TOMO takes inputs for performing subtomogram averaging in Relion 3.0.8, which consists of subtomograms and the CTF parameters of tilts for each subtomogram in a starfile.
+1. **Cryo-ET Dataset:** The form of inputs of OPUS-TOMO is similar to the inputs required for subtomogram averaging in Relion 3.0.8, which consists of subtomograms and the CTF parameters of tilts for each subtomogram in a starfile.
 Ensure that the cryo-ET dataset is stored as separate subtomograms in directory.
 A good dataset for tutorial is the S.pombe which is available at https://empiar.pdbj.org/entry/10180/ (It contains the coordinates for subtomograms and tilt alignment parameters for reconstructing tomograms.)
 We also have a script adapted from Relion for preparing the subtomograms and ctf starfiles.
-It is named as relion_ctf_prepare.py in the root folder of this repository.
+It is named as *relion_ctf_prepare.py* in the root folder of this repository.
 You can follow the detailed data preparation process in this paper: https://www.nature.com/articles/nprot.2016.124 .

 2. **Subtomogram averaging Result:** The program requires a subtomogram averaging result, which should not apply any symmetry and must be stored as a Relion STAR file.